akmaz/ContactUsPage/README.md

 Address of a website being tested: http://automationpractice.com/index.php?controller=contact

+Screenshot of a wesbite being tested:

-Sample of the Excel file:
+Sample screenshots of the Excel file: